Letters From Swaziland

 We have been together since our attempt unsuccessfully to get a boat across to the Turkish coast.
 Now we have booked a flight to Adana on Tuesday although we will leave today (Sunday) if there are some cancellations.
 Adana is at the eastern end of the Turkish peninsula about where the Mediterranean coast bends south.

-I’m planning to ride buses from Adana west along the coast to the Aegean and there head north along that coast to Izmir and Istanbul.
+I’m planning to ride buses from Adana west along the coast to the Aegean Sea and there head north along that coast to Izmir and Istanbul.
 Buses are very cheap throughout this area.
 The Adana to Istanbul stretch should only cost six or seven dollars for nearly 1300 kilometers.
 Istanbul to Delhi in central India is a mere $30 by bus.

 Housing and food is also incredibly cheap.
 Beds – clean beds – are about 60 cents a night and food is about a dollar a day at the most.
 Of course the hotels don’t resemble Hilton’s but the owners are friendly poor people.
 There is a bit of dinginess about everything, toilets are usually grotesque places, and bathing facilities are generally non-existent.